experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

 ---

 ## Tools
+If a community wants to build a similar website, the code hosted in Github is freely available.

+Requirements:
 - Github for hosting and development
 - Google Calendar for the event calendar
+- Google Sheets for the list of venues and organisers

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico?">